innovacy/Up/docs/getting-started.md

 Up! will pick (as far it will find one) the first 1st level headline as the title of the page for browsers and search engines.

-If you have none specified and you have a title specific in the config, it will pick this one.
+If you have none specified and you have a title specific in the config, it will pick this one (see [Configuration](configuration.md#title).

 If there is a headline and a title in the config, it will append the title from the config to the headline and use the combined one as title.
 This allows to have some common title text throughout the whole site.